Skip to main content

 Intermediate

 The critical divergence occurs between programs that are merely participatory and those that are “health-contingent” and integrated into a group health plan.
 This distinction is the fulcrum upon which your compliance strategy rests.
-A program tied to the and requiring action or achievement can access a specific safe harbor, a designated zone of lower legal risk.
+A program tied to the group health plan and requiring action or achievement can access a specific safe harbor, a designated zone of lower legal risk.

 A program standing alone, simply asking for participation, exists in a space of greater ambiguity where caution is the primary directive.